martinus/nanobench/README.md

 This compiles most of nanobench, and is relatively slow - but only needs to be done once.

-Usage of nanobench benchmarking featuers compiles very fast.
+The useage of nanobench benchmarking compiles very fast.
 I have implemented a comparison of multiple random number generators in a test [example_random_number_generators.cpp](src/test/example_random_number_generators.cpp).
 Here several RNGs are compared to a baseline calculated from `std::default_random_engine`:

 ```cpp
 #include <nanobench.h>